-What if our data was contractable and controllable after it was shared?
+What if we could control our data with digital contracts after it was shared?

 What is Rule of Law?

 John Adams “A republic is a government of laws, and not of men.”

 John Adam’s words pointed toward a fundamental proposition at the core of America as new nation: that no one was above the law and everyone under it must be treated the same.
 At a minimum, that’s the big idea every generation tries to achieve and sustain.

 America’s founders had just emerged from the rule of King George III, and sought to establish a nation governed by the Rule of Law carefully designed to replace the need for a monarchy to maintain order and peace, and intended to avoid the arbitrary and corruptible rule of a powerful few often under the control of an authoritarian God/King/Ruler.

 Prior to America’s founding, rebel barons challenged the absolute authority of King John in 1215, forcing him to sign the Magna Carta, which in Latin means the Great Charter.
 Five centuries later, our founders more fully realized the promise of the Rule of Law in America by creating a government of laws that John Adams had described.

 Just after Washington had been elected the first president, Benjamin Franklin said to Elizabeth Powel the wife of the Mayor of Philadelphia, “The first man put at the helm will be a good one.
 Nobody knows what sort may come afterwards.
 As the executive will be always increasing here, as elsewhere, till it ends in a monarchy.
 You have a republic, if you can keep it” as noted by James McHenry, a Maryland delegate to the Constitutional Convention.
 [1 Washington Post]